chinibi/wc-step-by-step-ordering-free/readme.txt

 this key into the input box in the Premium tab in the Step-By-Step Ordering settings and then click Activate.

+== Uninstalling ==
+If you wish to disable this plugin's functionality you can deactivate it in the plugin settings.
+If you wish to completely remove this plugin, deactivate it, then click the Delete button.

+By default all settings, custom fields, and custom metas are not deleted on uninstall.
+If you wish to remove all Step-By-Step data, add this line to your wp-config.php file:

+define( 'SBS_REMOVE_ALL_DATA', true );

+This will delete any content created by the Step-By-Step plugin, including the Package and Step-By-Step Ordering pages, all settings, and post metas.
+Products and Categories will not be removed.

 For more assistance with the Step-By-Step Ordering System for WooCommerce, please visit our site at http://stepbystepsys.com.